The Henry Williamson Society

 If you enjoy browsing through the pages of this website and wish to support the work of the Henry Williamson Society in furthering the appreciation of Henry Williamson’s writings, please consider either becoming a member of the Society or making a donation towards the maintenance of our website.

 June 2013 — We are pleased to bring to your attention an important new resource on our website, A Life's Work.
 This is a descriptive bibliography of Henry Williamson's writings, title by title.
 Written by Anne Williamson and utilising rare archive material, it is not a bibliography in the strict sense of the word, but literarily a description of each book – its plot; the circumstances behind Henry’s writing of it; Henry’s life at the time; and its critical reception.
 Anne Williamson is uniquely placed to write this, having both such an intimate knowledge of the writings and access to Henry’s journals, diaries and archive material; we are fortunate indeed in being able to work with her in publishing this work here.
 It is planned to add books at relatively frequent intervals, as they are completed.
 Anne has now covered the The Flax of Dream, and its four constituent volumes, The Beautiful Years, Dandelion Days, The Dream of Fair Women and The Pathway,are now online, together with The Star-born, a short entry on HW's early contributions to The Weekly Dispatch as a novice reporter, and some of the 'nature' books.
-She has also started her consideration of A Chronicle of Ancient Sunlight and has completed The Dark Lantern, Donkey Boy and Young Phillip Maddison, How Dear Is Life, and A Fox Under My Cloak, the first four books in the series.
-The latest books to be covered are Henry's best-known work Tarka the Otter, and The Wet Flanders Plain and The Patriot's Progress.
+She has also started her consideration of A Chronicle of Ancient Sunlight and has completed The Dark Lantern, Donkey Boy, Young Phillip Maddison, How Dear Is Life, and A Fox Under My Cloak, the first four books in the series.
+Other books covered include Henry's best-known work Tarka the Otter, The Wet Flanders Plain and The Patriot's Progress.

-NEW! — We have begun the conversion of our publications to e-books, both as a means of keeping available out of print titles and to attract readers who possess Kindles, Nook and Kobi readers, iPads, tablets etc., and who enjoy taking their library with them wherever they are.
-Nine e-books are now available, just click on the E-books button on our main menu bar for full details and descriptions of individual titles.
+NEW! — We have almost finished the conversion of our publications to e-books, both as a means of keeping available out of print titles and to attract readers who possess Kindles, Nook and Kobi readers, iPads, tablets etc., and who enjoy taking their library with them wherever they are.
+Nineteen of the e-books are now available, just click on the E-books button on our main menu bar for full details and descriptions of individual titles.

 November 2012 — The Tarka Challenge!
 It has just come to our notice that eight-year-old Rudi, whose favourite book is Tarka the Otter, has set himself the challenge of actually seeing, and if possible photographing, all the animals listed in the book, which he has counted as comprising 89 birds, 54 land-based animals, 120 plants and 56 aquatic organisms.
 This young naturalist began his challenge at the beginning of 2012, and has built up an impressive list of sightings.
 How is he doing?
 Follow his progress on his blog!